ehharris/ReactJS-Website/README.md

 *Saucy bio*

 ### Nick Kaliher
 Nick is a Junior Computer Science major.
 He is currently a full time student at CSU and plans to graduate in 2020.
 Nick enjoys playing video games and watching a variety of forms of media.
 He has an interests in artifical intelligence and wishes to return to CSU after some years in industry to get a masters degree.
+Outside of class activities include hanging out with friends, rockclimbing, and hiking.

 ### Next Person
 *A slightly less saucy bio*